NonExisto/TimSortNet/README.md

 Most relevant code comments are copied as is.
 They are referencing documentation at http://svn.python.org/projects/python/trunk/Objects/listsort.txt

 ## Usage
-This project is code only, i.e. no nuget package will be available.
+This project is code only or academic purpose only so to say, i.e. no nuget package will be available.
 To use it just clone it to your local machine and reference existing project from you current working solution.
 I really like Rust development approach on code reuse

 ## Benchmark